-Food has changed significantly over the past couple decades.
+Food has changed significantly over the past couple of decades.
 That is not your father’s Wonder bread.
-Actually, Wonder bread may be your father’s Wonder bread.
+Actually, Wonder bread maybe your father’s Wonder bread.
 We try to avoid processed grains, so I can’t tell you for sure about Wonder bread.
 I do know that they sponsored my favorite race car driver.
 Shake and bake!

 What is precious to you?

-Can we really hold on to anything in a constantly changing world?
+Can we hold on to anything in a constantly changing world?